eduardoscsouza/FaceMatch/README.md

 To evaluate our models results, we compared them to OpenCV's Face Detector.
 We used three different metrics: the Running Time, Intersection Over Union and Mean Absolute Error.
 The Mean Absolute Error is the sum of the absolute differences of all points of the predicted bounding boxes and the original bounding boxes, divided by the amount of points (4 time the amount of images).

 The running time was obtained by running the algorithms on 500 random images from [data/Img](./data/Img/), belonging to the validation set.
 The metrics for OpenCV's algorithm were also obtained with these images.
 For our models, we used the metrics obtained during training.
-We limited our models to run on a sinlge CPU core, for a more fair comparison.
+We limited our models to run on a single CPU core, for a more fair comparison.

 |                                 | Regular Model | Model using Depth-Wise Separable Convolution | Model with Augmented Data | Model with Augmented Data using Depth-Wise Separable Convolution | OpenCV  |
 |---------------------------------|---------------|----------------------------------------------|---------------------------|------------------------------------------------------------------|---------|